Lunpopo/auto_commit_git/README.md

 #remote branch name, modify this default item to your remote branch naem
 remote_branch='log'                     => modify to remote_branch='your_remote_branch_name'
-#project path, modify this default item to your program path
+#project path, modify this default item to your project path
 project_pwd='/home/popo_program'        => modify to project_pwd='your_project_path'
 ```